Comments

 I. General Information

-Any Columbia Law School student may submit a short piece of student scholarship for consideration by the Columbia Law Review’s Notes Committee.
+Students currently enrolled at any ABA law school may submit a short piece of student scholarship for consideration by the Columbia Law Review’s Notes Committee.
 If selected for publication, that student’s Comment will be published on CLR Forum, the Review’s online component.

 A Comment is a short piece of student-authored legal scholarship discussing a recent and important judicial decision, analyzing a development in the law, or advancing a novel legal idea.
 Published Comments serve as useful resources for legal scholars and practitioners, and they may even be relied upon by judges in reaching decisions.